 Ms. Hoa grows 1,300m2 of greenhouse plants including: fruit tomatoes, fruit peppers, strawberries, baby watermelons, cantaloupes and vegetables.
 All are cared for organically, ensuring food safety.

 “I understand that organic agricultural production techniques are very suitable.
 This is a type of “pure fertilizer”.
-If mulberry leaves contain pesticides or toxic chemicals, silkworms will die after eating them.
-Therefore, mulberry leaves must be the organic input for raising silkworms and silkworm manure is the pure output.
+If mulberry leaves contain pesticides or toxic chemicals, silkworms will die when they eat them.
+Therefore, mulberry leaves must be the organic input to raise silkworms and silkworm manure is the pure output.
 Therefore, I chose to invest in growing mulberry to raise silkworms to take care of organic agricultural products for the farm,” Ms. Hoa shared.

 The agricultural products of Ms. Hoa's farm grown in greenhouses all have high productivity, high quality and relatively stable output.
 Ms. Hoa said: "The company's vegetables are sold at prices about 20% higher than the market price.
 The product output is quite stable."